JimKw1kX/ChatGPT-Discord-bot/README.md

 # ChatGPT-Bypass

-# Note:warning:: This project is licensed under the terms of the Mozilla Public License 2.0.
+# Note:warning:: This project is licensed under the terms of the Mozilla Public License 2.0 and only for educational purpose.

 # Additional contributions from: